rom-melnyk/testmaster/README.md

 1. Make sure the MySQL server is installed.
 1. Create the databese.
 Check the [DB manual file](docs/WORK_WITH_DB.md).
+1. Clone the project and run `npm install` in the project folder to install dependencies.
 1. Create `server/config.json` (see [appropriate doc](docs/CONFIG.md)).
    Make sure field values correspond to what you entered right before.
 1. Apply DB changes: